Logo

 Set C=CreateObject("XMLConverter.XMLConverterX")

-C.Convert "c:\source.XML", "c:\dest.JSON", "-cJSON -log c:\XML.log"
+C.Convert "c:\source.xml", "c:\dest.json", "-cJSON -log c:\XML.log"

 set C = nothing